marcusasplund/addressbook/README.md

 * `npm install typings webpack-dev-server rimraf webpack -g` to install required global dependencies
 * `npm install` to install all dependencies
 * `typings install` to install necessary typings
+* HEADS UP!
+If you are behind a proxy, be sure to do `typings install --proxy http://<your-proxyurl>...`
 * `npm start` to start the dev server in another tab and open up http://localhost:3000/ in a browser

 ## Running the app